Yitzchok Tuvia Weiss: Edah HaChareidis

-Weiss became the head of the ultra-orthodox group known at 'Edah HaHaredit,' (Eida HaChareidis— Ashkenazi pronunciation) in 2003.
+Weiss became the Grand Patriarch of the Edah HaChareidis in 2003.
 When he accepted his new role as Ga'avad, he also adopted the traditional Jerusalem mode of dress.

 In 2019, a collection of Weiss' novellae on the books of Genesis and Exodus was published, titled Shaarei Tuviah.

 When the Israeli government first came out with certain restrictions on citizens to protect the country from the coronavirus pandemic, such as limiting prayer quorums and other large gatherings of people, Weiss opposed those decisions, but retracted soon after.

 On 2 April 2020 he was diagnosed with COVID-19 after being admitted to Jerusalem's Hadassah Ein Kerem Hospital on the previous day with high fever and low blood pressure, and on 5 April he was released after his condition improved.

 Weiss died on 30 July 2022, at the age of 95.